 |Home||Company||Products & Services||About AIS||Contact||Buy Online||Live AIS Vessel Tracker||Search||Dealers|

-An MMSI number is a unique identifier assigned to a boat.
-Only one number is assigned for all applicable electronics on the vessel, such as an AIS transponder, DSC Radio, and EPIRB.
+An MMSI number is a unique identifier assigned to a vessel.
+Only one MMSI number is assigned for all applicable AIS systems and marine VHF electronics on the vessel, such as an AIS transponder, VHF DSC Radio, and EPIRB.

 MMSI registration includes contact information